eaobservatory/hedwig/doc/user/proposal_create.rst

   or your first proposal for the facility where you won't have any previous proposals to list.

+While you are editing a part of your proposal, on a separate page, you will see your proposal's identifier in the menu bar at the top of the page.
+You can click this to return to the main proposal page, abandoning any unsaved changes.
+You can also use your browser's back button to navigate back to the proposal page.

 .. image:: image/proposal_view_small.png
     :target: image/proposal_view_large.png